rifezacharyd/rifezacharyd/README.md

 - 👋 Hello world, my name is [@rifezacharyd](https://www.github.com/rifezacharyd).
-- 👀 I’m an American Veteran, Community Activist, and Behavioral Science student advocating for resilience in local communities.
+- 👀 I’m an American Veteran, Entrepreneur, and Computational Mathematics student at Liberty University.
-- 🌱 I am currently studying Psychology and readying myself for studies in Clinical Mental Health Counseling at Liberty University.
+- 🌱 specializing in Actuarial Mathematics, Finance, and Entrepreneurship.
-- 📫 You can easily reach me at <a href="mailto:rifezacharyd@pm.me">rifezacharyd@pm.me</a> or at <a href="tel:+12029099923">+1 202 909 9923</a> to schedule a meeting anytime.
+- 📫 You can easily reach me at <a href="mailto:zdrife@liberty.edu">zdrife@liberty.edu</a> or at <a href="tel:+12766965133">+1 276 696 5133</a> to schedule a meeting anytime.

 Professional Affiliations and Volunteer Service